Using Milestones and Task-Based Workflow Templates for Intake, Litigation, and Docketing - Tutorial Follow

 There is a maximum character limit of 25 characters for each milestone name.

 Please note: When you are finished editing your workflow template for this case type, you will need to apply the changes in the Milestones screen by pressing the “Apply Changes” button.
-As mentioned earlier, any milestones that are added will not affect any existing intakes or cases in the system and will only affect intakes or cases created after you apply these changes.

 Screenshot example of adding a milestone to the Auto Accident case type: